 # Hypothesis 2: Health and safety first

 Remember how airline travel changed after 9/11?
 COVID-19 has forever changed our approach to travel and hospitality – a safe, clean travel experience is not a nice-to-have, it is a must.
-Guests will scrutinise your health and safety protocols more closely than ever before.
-Meeting the minimum standards by local authorities, exceeding the even, will earn you the loyalty of stream of guests ready to escape their homes.
+Guests will scrutinize your health and safety protocols more closely than ever before.
+Meeting the minimum standards by local authorities, exceeding the even, will earn you the loyalty of a stream of guests ready to escape their homes.